 The HEAD project (Barrett et al., 2015) assessed 3,766 learners in UK schools.
 Classroom design explained 16% of academic progress variation.
 Naturalness, individualisation, and stimulation guide beneficial classroom changes.
 This is strong evidence that classroom design impacts learning (Barrett et al., 2015).

 The Zones of Regulation framework, (Kuypers, 2011), helps learners manage emotions.
 Learners gain self-control using this curriculum.
-Research (Gross, 2014; Thompson, 1994) shows self-regulation boosts learning.
-Resources from research in this area (Cole et al., 2004) support teachers.
+Research on emotion regulation shows self-regulation boosts learning (Kuypers, 2011).
+Resources grounded in this work support teachers.

 Widely adopted